diane-furlong/Password-Generator/README.md

 The purpose of this homework assignment is to practice using the JavaScript skills that have been taught in the past week.
 The deployed assignment should not produce any errors in the console when inspecting it.

 The acceptance criteria is as follows:
-GIVEN I need a new, secure password
+GIVEN I need a new, secure password,

 WHEN I click the button to generate a password

-THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
+THEN I am presented with a series of prompts for password criteria.

+WHEN prompted for password criteria

-THEN I select which criteria to include in the password WHEN prompted for the length of the password
+THEN I select which criteria to include in the password.

+WHEN prompted for the length of the password

-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
+THEN I choose a length of at least 8 characters and no more than 128 characters.

+WHEN prompted for character types to include in the password

+THEN I choose lowercase, uppercase, numeric, and/or special characters.

+WHEN I answer each prompt

-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+THEN my input should be validated and at least one character type should be selected.

+WHEN all prompts are answered

-THEN a password is generated that matches the selected criteria WHEN the password is generated
+THEN a password is generated that matches the selected criteria.

+WHEN the password is generated

-THEN the password is either displayed in an alert or written to the page
+THEN the password is either displayed in an alert or written to the page.

 Deployed application link: (https://diane-furlong.github.io/Password-Generator/)